From cash back to birthday rewards, merchant-branded cards offer applicants more than ever. Find out if there’s one that suits your needs now.

 There’s also a closed-loop version, the myWalgreens Credit Card, which gives 10% cash back on Walgreens-branded products and 5% cash back on all other Walgreens purchases – but you can’t use it at other stores.

 Other new retail credit cards with widespread appeal

 The Key Rewards Visa (which encompasses seven affiliated brands including Pottery Barn, Williams Sonoma and West Elm) came out in late August.
 It gives 5% cash back and free standard shipping when cardholders buy from those brands (the cash back rate doubles to 10% within the first 30 days of signing up), plus 4% cash back at grocery stores and restaurants (excluding fast food) and 1% everywhere else.
 The loyalty play is that rewards must be redeemed with Key Rewards brands.
 There’s also a $25 annual birthday reward.

-The Verizon Visa Card was introduced in 2020, and it offers high-end rewards on groceries (4% cash back), gas (also 4%) and dining (3%).
+The Verizon Visa® Card was introduced in 2020, and it offers high-end rewards at grocery stores (4% cash back), on gas (also 4%) and dining (3%).
 Verizon purchases earn 2% cash back, and everything else earns 1%.
 Rewards could initially only be used to buy devices and service plans from Verizon, but Verizon recently added a variety of travel and gift card redemption choices.
 You still need to be a Verizon Wireless customer in order to sign up.
 New cardholders also get a $100 wireless credit that’s applied to their cell phone bills in 24 monthly installments.